 - Mental health issues

 Mental health issues, such as depression and stress, can also be the reasons why you push people away even when you need them.
-Some people may push the ones they love away when stressed or sad because they either don’t want to burden them or want to deal with their problems in private.
+Some people may push the ones they love away when stressed or sad because they either don’t want to burden them or they want to deal with their problems in private.

 If this happens when in a relationship or you are pushing away your family instead of asking for help, it can be detrimental to you and could lead to bigger problems if you keep bottling up your emotions.